-Due to COVID-19 travel restrictions the evaluation of the Diploma in Business Administration at Ctl Eurocollege took place virtually via a Zoom meeting coordinated by Mr. Avramis Despotis.
-The virtual meeting took place on July 21, 2020.
+Due to COVID-19 travel restrictions, the evaluation of the Bachelor's in Business Computing (hereafter BBC) at P.A College took place virtually via a Zoom meeting coordinated by Mr. Avramis Despotis.
+The virtual meeting took place on July 14, 2020.